hugo529100/hfs-Orange-theme/README.md

 2025/05/07
-fix some details paging and admin button now blink
+fix some details like paging and admin button now blink ,and someting i just forgot ~

 ======================================================================